vinkla/extended-api/README.md

 # Extended API

-A WordPress package that extends the REST API with request and response objects, making it more enjoyable to work with.
-This is still a work in progress and may not be completed yet.
+> Enhancing the WordPress REST API with advanced request and response objects.
+Work in progress.

 ## Usage